agarbato/unicloud/README.md

 <img src="***REMOVED***/docs/screenshots/homepage***REMOVED***jpg" width="90%" height="90%"/>

 This started as a personal project a while ago but I decided to make it public***REMOVED*** I've been using unison for a long time to keep folders in sync between different computers***REMOVED***
-I guess I never totally trusted public clouds to host my files***REMOVED***  At first, like I guess everybody using unison I just added a few cron jobs on my machines and ran unison
+I guess I never totally trusted public clouds to host my files***REMOVED***  At first, like I guess everybody using unison, I just added a few cron jobs on my machines and ran unison
 every *n* minutes but I felt that I had lost control of it, especially when for some reasons the sync was broken***REMOVED***
 I decided to create this project to add a web interface to unison,  monitor all sync and make it simpler to add a new replica of my files and run unison on docker***REMOVED***
 In this way when I have a spare computer where I can run docker I just add another replica to my important files***REMOVED***